THE ORIGINS OF OPEN KOCHI CONCEPT

 By May 2021, all hands were on deck to validate how this concept would work at scale with a rigorous at-scale testing of the infrastructure across technology, community and marketing tracks.

-Armed with this vote of confidence, on 23rd July, 2021, the interoperable network mission will be rolled out ready to serve the citizens of Kochi in a way that befits their aspirations for themselves and their local communities.
+Armed with this vote of confidence, on 23rd July, 2021, the interoperable network mission was rolled out ready to serve the citizens of Kochi in a way that befits their aspirations for themselves and their local communities.
+KOMN currently has Yatri App and Stayhalo Telegram bot which enables customers to book cabs in Kochi and view Kochi Metro Rail schedules.

 We will have a lot of learnings along the way, we are sure about that.
 But, with the collective will of the citizens, leaders and organizations, we believe we have what it takes to bring this noble mission to life.
 We are sure about that too!